jwgrenning/legacy-build/README.md

  * clang
  * Visual Studio -- best guess
  * Feel free to give me a contribution
+ * All these compilers are moving target, so you may have to fiddle with it.

  ## To be supported formats